 Kippy’s245 Main St., #3D, Venice | 310.399.4871

 Kippy's Ice Cream (previously located on Lincoln Boulevard, now on Main Street in Venice) is what vegan dreams are made of.
-Their completely organic, coconut-based ice cream is made from fresh, locally-sourced fruit, and sweetened with raw honey.
-Our picks: Mojito, plain and simple, or Strawberry Coconut with their Chocolate Magic Shell topping—why not?
+The completely organic, coconut-based ice cream is made from fresh, locally sourced fruit and sweetened with raw honey.
+Our picks: Mojito, plain and simple, or Strawberry Coconut with the Chocolate Magic Shell topping—why not?
 After all, it's practically good for you.

 Coolhaus8588 Washington Blvd., Culver City | 310.838.5559

 Coolhaus makes handmade ice cream sandwiches in crazy (and crazy-good) combinations: Flavors like Beer & Pretzels and Milkshake & Fries are wedged between Chocolate Brownies with Maldon Sea Salt and Fruity Pebbles & Marshmallow.
 To make it even weirder (in a great way) they're served in edible, calorie-free wrappers.
 Oh, and there are options for vegans.
 They have locations in Culver City and Pasadena, along with four trucks, though you can always find their treats at Whole Foods.